 In order to construct a security policy that will neither be overlooked, nor ignored, it is necessary to make certain the security policy reflects realistic business goals and business values.
 Degree of protection must be balanced against cost, convenience, risk probability, and consequences of failure.

 Information Technology Services shall declare economically efficient standards for information system security controls, which will provide effective risk mitigation, ensuring that all operations are consistent with the intent of the AUPs on information systems throughout the university.
-Standards shall be based on current assessments of threats in the operating environment, and shall include applicability statements.
+Standards shall he based on current assessments of threats in the operating environment, and shall include applicability statements.

 The campus data network is a shared facility with very decentralized decision making.
 It is recognized that easy access to and from the Internet is important to the academic mission of the university, and that is desirable to extend this access into administrative areas where this can be done with reasonable safety.
 Within multi-user computing systems and communications networks, actions by one user can compromise security of other users.
 Members of the university are granted decision-making freedom for equipment connected to the network.
 This freedom is balanced by a responsibility to avoid placing others and the institution at undue risk.
-The Network Security Policy set outs minimum requirements in this regard.
+The Network Security Policy sets out minimum requirements in this regard.
 Information System Security Standards may set more stringent requirements for segments of the network involved in access to specific information systems.

-The Queen's University Computer User Code of Ethics sets out elementary expectations for use of any personal computer, computing or communications facilities owned wholly or partly by Queen's University.
+The Queen’s University Computer User Code of Ethics sets out elementary expectations for use of any personal computer, computing or communications facilities owned wholly or partly by Queens University.

 Every employee, contractor, or other worker must understand the university’s policies and procedures about information security, and must perform his or her work according to such policies and procedures.
 Any person, group, or custodian accessing University information must recognize the responsibility to preserve the security and confidentiality of this information.
 Such information shall be used only for conducting University business or as appropriately authorized.
 Security controls may not be bypassed.

-The Director of Information Technology Services shall be responsible for establishing, maintaining, implementing, administering, and interpreting organization-wide information systems security standards, guidelines, and procedures.
+The Director of information Technology Services shall be responsible for establishing, maintaining, implementing, administering, and interpreting organization-wide information systems security standards, guidelines, and procedures.
 The Director of Information Technology Services is therefore also responsible for activities related to this policy.
-While responsibility for information systems security on a day-to-day basis is every employee's duty, specific guidance, direction, and authority for information systems security is centralized for all of the University in the Information Technology Services Department.
+While responsibility for information systems security on a day-to-day basis is every employee’s duty, specific guidance, direction, and authority for information systems security is centralized for all of the University in the Information Technology Services Department.
 Accordingly, this Department will designate an Information Systems Security Manager to advise on policy and practices, perform information systems risk assessments, prepare information systems security action plans, evaluate information security products, and perform other activities necessary to assure a secure information systems environment.

 The Director of Information Technology Services is further responsible for:

 A Steward is a department head, or delegate, within the university who bears responsibility for the collection, processing, and maintenance of university records.
-Every Steward shall ensure that
+Every Steward shall ensure that:

 Any unit maintaining electronic administrative systems, applications, or data is responsible for implementing a level of security consistent with that defined by the Steward and applicable Standards.
 A Custodian is in physical or logical possession of either university records, or information that has been entrusted to the university, and is responsible to implement security controls.
 While Information Technology Services staff members clearly are Custodians, distributed multi-user system administrators are also Custodians.
 Whenever information is maintained only on a personal computer, the User of that computer is necessarily also the Custodian.
 Each type of record storage and processing system must have one or more designated Custodians.
 Custodians are responsible for: